 However, you should certainly remove any large pieces of meat or veggies.

 Sometimes recycling centers accept used cooking oil as part of household hazardous waste (HHW).
 In some situations, they’ll only accept cooking oil during the holiday season.
 If that’s the case, you can look for other disposal solutions.

+Another alternative is to contact the local fire department.
 In some situations, they’ll accept used cooking oil for recycling.
-This not only helps to get rid of the cooking oil but also supports the local FD.
+This not only helps to get rid of the cooking oil but also supports your local FD.

 One way to tick off used cooking oil disposal from your to-do list at home is to actually use less of it when cooking.
 Not only is “oil-less” cooking generally healthier, it also makes for more delicious, creative dishes.